 Overnight Oats Deluxe

 I cook this Overnight Oats Deluxe recipe in my little 2-quart slow cooker and it makes enough to serve 3 or 4.
 But no worries if you’re cooking for only one or two.
-Leftovers go in the frig, reheat in a pan the next morning, and you have instant breakfast!
+Leftovers go in the frig, reheat the next morning, and you have instant breakfast!

 Overnight Oats Deluxe (Sugar-Free)